Birmingham Frankfurt Market, 16 Nov – 24 Dec

 Said to be the largest Christmas market outside of Germany or Austria.
 Leave plenty of room for the Glühwein, bratwurst and pretzels, in between looking for beautiful handmade gifts and decorations.

-More than 170 traditional wooden chalets packed full of fabulous Christmas presents will fill the area surrounding the Roman Baths and Bath Abbey.
-All the exhibitors have been carefully selected, with more than 80% coming from Bath and the Southwest, while 99% of the goods available are handmade in the UK, or abroad with Fairtrade certification.
+More than 200 traditional wooden chalets packed full of fabulous Christmas presents will fill the area surrounding the Roman Baths and Bath Abbey.
+All the stallholders have been carefully selected, with more than 80% coming from Bath and the Southwest, while 99% of the goods available are handmade in the UK, or abroad with Fairtrade certification.

 As well as providing an opportunity to stock up on some delicious goodies to savour over the Christmas period, you can pick up presents in the Clock Court area while enjoying Christmas carols from local choirs.

 Cardiff Christmas Market, 9 Nov – 23 Dec

 This well-established market in the heart of Cardiff city centre features original artworks and prints, ceramics, glassworks and much more.
 The organisers endeavour to introduce new stall holders each year to keep it fresh, with many of the artists providing demonstrations off their skills.

 Lincoln, 7- 10 Dec